-(b) Review of Case-Dispositive Motions and Prisoner Litigation-28 U.S.C. § 636(b)(1)(B)
+(b) Review of Case-Dispositive Motions and Prisoner Litigation-28 U.S.C. § 636(b)(1)(B) 107

 (c) Special Master Reports-28 U.S.C. § 636(b)(2)

-(d) Appeal From Judgments in Misdemeanor Cases-18 U.S.C. § 3402 [Deleted]
+(d) Appeal From Judgments in Misdemeanor Cases-18 U.S.C. § 3402 [Deleted] 108

-(e) Appeal From Judgments in Civil Cases Disposed of on Consent of the Parties-28 U.S.C. § 636(c) 108
+(e) Appeal From Judgments in Civil Cases Disposed of on Consent of the Parties-28 U.S.C. § 636 (c)108

-SPECIAL-RULES GOVERNING THE ADMISSION, AND PRACTICE, PEER REVIEW, AND DISCIPLINE OF ATTORNE
+SPECIAL RULES GOVERNING THE ADMISSION, AND PRACTICE, PEER REVIEW, AND DISCIPLINE OF AT TORNEYS.109

 RULE 1.
-QUALIFICATIONS FOR ADMISSION
+QUALIFICATIONS FOR ADMISSION 109

 RULE 2.
 PROCEDURE FOR APPLYING FOR ADMISSION AND PROOF OF QUALIFICATIONS

 RULE 3.
 RETENTION OF MEMBERSHIP IN THE BAR OF THIS COURT

 RULE 4.
 APPEARANCES

-(a) Who May Appear Generally 109
+(a) Who May Appear Generally

-(b) Appearance Pro Hac Vice 110
+(b) Appearance Pro Hac Vice

 (c) Appearance Ad Hoc

 (d) Government Attorneys

 RULE 5.
 PEER REVIEW

 (a) Purpose

 (b) Duties and Responsibilities of the Committee

 (c) Referral to the Court

 (d) Obligation to Cooperate With Committee

 (e) Failure to Respond to Committee

 (f) Confidentiality

 (g) Separation From Disciplinary Proceedings

 (h) Committee Immunity

 (i) Report to the Court

-RULE 65.
-STUDENT PRACTICE
+RULE €5 STUDENT PRACTICE

 (a) Purpose

 (b) Student Requirements

 (c) Program Requirements

 (d) Supervisor Requirements

 (e) Certification of Student, Program and Supervising Attorneys

 (f) Activities

 (g) Court Administration

 RULE_76.
-AD HOC COMMITTEE ON ATTORNEY ADMISSIONS, PEER REVIEW, AND ATTORNEY GRIEVANCE 117
+AD HOC-COMMITTEE ON ATTORNEY ADMISSIONS, PEER REVIEW, AND ATTORNEY GRIEVA NCE117

 (a) Establishment and Membership Function

 (b) Memberships Purpose 117

 (c) Procedures

 (d) Immunity

 (e) Obligation to Cooperate With Committee

 (f) Confidentiality

-(g) Notice
+(a) Notice

 RULE 8.
-EFFECTIVE DATES 122
+EFFECTIVE DATES

 RULES GOVERNING ATTORNEY DISCIPLINE 123

 PREFATORY STATEMENT 123

 RULE 1.
 STANDARDS FOR PROFESSIONAL CONDUCT.

 RULE 2.
-AD HOC COMMITTEE ON ATTORNEY ADMISSIONS, PEER REVIEW AND ATTORNEY GRIEVANCE
+AD HOC COMMITTEE ON ATTORNEY ADMISSIONS, PEER REVIEW AND ATTORNEY GRIEVAN CE124

 (a) Establishment and Membership

 (b) Purpose and Function

-(c) Jurisdiction and Powers
+(c) Jurisdiction and Powers.

 RULE 3.
 DISCIPLINARY PROCEEDINGS

-RULE 74.
+RULE 7 4.
 ATTORNEYS CONVICTED OF CRIMES

 RULE 85.
 DISCIPLINE IMPOSED BY OTHER COURTS

 RULE 9 6.
-DISCIPLINE ON CONSENT , RESIGNATION, OR INACTIVE STATUS IN O THER COURTS OR RESIGNATION IN
+DISCIPLINE ON CONSENT , RESIGNATION , OR INACTIVE STATUS IN OTHER

 OTHER COURTS 128

 RULE 107.
-DISCIPLINE ON CONSENT WHILE UNDER DISCIPLINARY INVESTIGATION TION OR PROSECUTION129
+DISCIPLINE ON CONSENT WHILE UNDER DISCIPLINARY INVESTIGATION (OR PROSECUTION 129

-RULE 11 8.
-INCOMPETENCE AND INCAPACITYRULE 12 9.
+RULE 118.
+INCOMPETENCE AND INCAPACITY 130

+RULE 129.
 REINSTATEMENT

 (a) After Disbarment or Suspension

 (b) Time of Application Following Disbarment/Suspension

 (c) Hearing on Application

 (d) Conditions of Reinstatement

 (e) Successive Petitions

 (f) Deposit for Costs of Proceeding

 RULE 13.
-DUTIES OF THE CLERK WITH RESPECT TO CONVICTIONS OR DISCIPLI
+DUTIES OF THE CLERK WITH RESPECT TO CONVICTIONS OR DISCIPLINE BY OTHER COURTS134

 RULE 1014.
-ATTORNEYS SPECIALLY ADMITTED
+ATTORNEYS SPECIALLY ADMITTED 133

 RULE 1115.
-APPOINTMENT OF COUNSEL 133
+APPOINTMENT OF COUNSEL

 RULE 1216.
-SERVICE OF PAPER AND OTHER NOTICES 134
+SERVICE OF PAPER AND OTHER NOTICES

 RULE 13.
 DUTIES OF THE CLERK